rhartert/gofzn/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rhartert/gofzn)](https://goreportcard.com/report/github.com/rhartert/gofzn)
 [![Tests](https://github.com/rhartert/gofzn/actions/workflows/test.yml/badge.svg)](https://github.com/rhartert/gofzn/actions/workflows/test.yml)

-GoFZN is a parser for FlatZinc models written in Golang.
-The project has been motivated by the absence of FlatZinc parser in Go.
+GoFZN is a parser for FlatZinc models written in Go.
+The goal of this project is to foster the development of new constraint solvers in Go by providing researchers and constraint programming practitioners with a convenient way to interface their solvers with MiniZinc.

 GoFZN is a [recursive descent parser] with a structure that closely mirrors the FlatZinc grammar.
 GoFZN has been entirely handwritten and does not rely on